miwipe/ngsLCA/README.md

 metadata -- full path to your metadata, optional

-taxa.re -- a list of NCBI taxaID representing the taxa that will be removed from final results, taxaID can be found at https://www.ncbi.nlm.nih.gov/Taxonomy, for example taxa="1,131567" will romove "root" with taxaID 1 and "cellular organisms" with taxaID 131567
+taxa.re -- a list of NCBI taxaID representing the taxa that will be removed from final results, taxaID can be found at https://www.ncbi.nlm.nih.gov/Taxonomy, for example inputing taxa="1,131567" will romove "root" with taxaID 1 and "cellular organisms" with taxaID 131567

-sample.re -- a list of lca file names that will not be included in the final results, sample.re = c("file1.lca","file5.lca")
+sample.re -- a list of lca file names that will not be included in the final results, sample.re="file1.lca,file5.lca"

 group.name -- higher taxonomic ranks that will be used for grouping taxa, format: "NCBI taxaID:Scientific name"; default: group.name="10239:Viruses,2157:Archaea,2:Bacteria,4751:Fungi,33090:Viridiplantae,33208:Metazoa"

 thr3 -- minimum percentage of the reads for a taxon to the total reads numbers of the group, range from 0 to 1, default: thr3=0

-top.abundance -- how many most abundant taxa will be illustrated in figs, default top.abundance=50
+top.abundance -- how many most abundant taxa will be illustrated in figs, default: top.abundance=50